sendgrid/docs/content/docs/ui/sending-email/a-b-testing.md

 - **Manual**

-  You can evaluate the performance of all variants following the A/B test duration and manually choose a winner based on each variant's performance across multiple metrics.
+  You can evaluate the performance of all variants and manually choose a winner based on each variant's performance across multiple metrics.

 ## Set the A/B Test Duration